Want to save this recipe?

 How to Add Savory Options

-If you want to balance the sweet treats, include savory options like a pumpkin cheese ball or pumpkin baked brie.
+To balance the sweet treats, consider including savory options like a pumpkin cheese ball or pumpkin baked brie.
 These creamy, savory bites contrast perfectly with the sugary flavors of the cookies and candies.
 Pair the cheeses with cheese knives to make serving easy for your guests.
-Cheddar cheese and fresh fruits like pears and apples are also great additions to your fall cheese board.
+Cheddar cheese and fresh fruits, such as pears and apples, are also great additions to your fall cheese board.

 a close up of football sugar cookies in a fall treat board